ramveerk7802/security-app/README.md

 * **App Scanner**: The application can perform a full scan of all installed apps to analyze their requested permissions.
 * **Risk Highlighting**: It specifically identifies apps that have **dangerous permission combinations** (e.g., an app having access to the microphone, SMS, and location simultaneously).
 * **User-Friendly Explanations**: For each high-risk app detected, the application provides a clear and simple explanation of the potential risks, helping the user make informed decisions about keeping or removing the app.

+### 3. AI/Heuristic Phishing Detection

+This feature proactively protects users from malicious links copied to the clipboard.

+* **Clipboard Monitoring**: The app actively monitors the device's clipboard.
+When a URL is copied, it is instantly analyzed for phishing threats.
+* **Proactive Alerts**: If a risky link is detected, the app immediately alerts the user, preventing them from opening a potentially harmful website.
+* **Upcoming**: Support for scanning incoming notifications for suspicious links is currently in development.

 ---